 enthusiastic participation of the bonsai fraternity made this a very

 In 2013 the National Trust took over the running of Dyffryn Gardens

 and there was some uncertainty about our annual show, but after

 a late arrangement being made, we did have a show at the gardens

-2014 was another year of change, due to a drop in membership at the
+2014 was another year of change, we moved to the Scout Hall at Christchurch,

 booking, so we changed not only our venue but the evening on which